-These types of bonds are part of the category of interest-bearing securities, which are often also referred to as fixed income securities, bonds, debt obligations or debentures.
+This type of bonds is part of the category of interest-bearing securities, which are often also referred to as fixed income securities, bonds, debt obligations or debentures.
 The investor lends a certain amount of money to the issuer, e.g., a non-financial or a financial company, and in return receives a bond denominated in euro or a foreign currency.
 Bonds represent a claim to capital repayment and, typically, to fixed or variable interest payments as compensation for the provision of capital.
-Their yield is determined by the nominal interest rate, the issue or purchase price, the redemption price and the term of the security.
-The individual characteristics, such as the interest rate, maturity or ranking in the event of insolvency or liquidation of the issuer, are specified in the terms and conditions of the bond issue.
+Their yield is determined by the interest rate fixed for the individual interest periods, the issue or purchase price, the redemption price and the term of the security.
+The individual characteristics, such as the interest rate, maturity or ranking in the event of insolvency or liquidation of the issue, are specified in the terms and conditions of the bond issue.